 One of the most important, as well as the most confusing, is Selenium.
-Just about any information that shows issues while supplementing iodine does not include selenium.
-All three types of thyroid hormone activating/deactivating enzymes contain selenium, and thyroid hormones are made of iodine, so without selenium, iodine cannot function properly.
+Just about any information about iodine that tries to highlight issues surrounding iodine, does not include selenium.
+All three types of thyroid hormone activating/deactivating enzymes contain selenium.
+Thyroid hormones are made of iodine, so without selenium, iodine cannot function properly.
 During thyroid hormone creation, hydrogen peroxide is created, and selenium is required to reduce this back into water.
-Selenium is also part of our glutathione generation and balancing, which is our master antioxidant.
+Selenium also connects glutathione, our master antioxidant, and our oxygenation system, which includes iron, copper and others.
 So long story short, selenium is a very important nutrient.
 Read more about selenium, various forms its available in, safety precautions and how I supplement it at whyiodine.com/selenium.

 Possibly the easiest nutrient to add, due to its popularity, is Vitamin c.
 This is handy because it can help us clean up a lot of what iodine can allow our body to start doing again.
 I like to aim for vitamin c from whole food sources and then I try getting a powdered ascorbic acid form to see if my body seems to need more.
 The only precaution we want to take is not mixing it with iodine.
 If we mix iodine with vitamin c or juices etc that contain vitamin c, part of the iodine is reduced, which wastes its function.
 This issue may not exist once we consume the substances, so as long as we don’t mix them before consuming them, we should only need a few seconds/minutes between consuming each.
+Any nutrient can push us backwards if we consume more than our system can handle, and vitamin C is not excused from this.
+If I do not notice my body doing anything different from a nutrient, I might continue to take it but I likely won’t take much of it.
+I want to make sure my cells have access to it but are not overwhelmed.
 Read more at whyiodine.com/vitamin-c.

 Dr. Brownstein sometimes recommends a Vitamin B2/B3 combo to help iodine get into the cells.
 Sometimes people do not require these nutrients, but Imo most of us can benefit from a well balanced B-complex.
 I take this B-complex from Seeking Health about once a week.